TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Many page TSconfig settings can be set globally.
 This is useful for installations that contain only one site and use only one sitepackage extension.

-Extensions supplying custom default Page TSconfig that should always be included can also set the Page TSconfig globally.
+Extensions supplying custom default Page TSconfig that should always be included, can also set the Page TSconfig globally.

 Use extension API function :code:`addPageTSConfig()` in the